 While she did that, Fesic got a message from the broker saying the meeting he mentioned earlier would happen at three that afternoon.
 Fesic accepted that and was making sure he had everything he'd need for that meeting when he got a buzz from a "Synergy Transport and Logistics Service Line".
 After he introduced himself, the agent said they'd seen the items listed by the crew and wondered if the Vargr translators were still for sale?
 Fesic said they were and the agent asked a few questions about function and condition before offering Cr 500 each for the lot of seven.
 While Fesic worked with the agent, Aali overheard parts of his side of the conversation and asked Emkir about "pig-Gvegh"?
 Emkir only looked her in the eyes and said, "Rf-aye, Rf-aye!
 Rf-aye Ark-bay, Ark-bay.
 Rf-aye".
 Ignoring the rising chorus of impromptu pig-gvegh happening around him, Fesic worked with the buyer and eventually agreed with his offer.
 After that, the agent sent Cr 3,500 to the ship's account and Fesic told him the company could set up an appointment to pick them up whenever their schedules matched the crew's.

 When it came time for Rol to cook lunch, he, Zimzod and Jocelynn took a break.
 After eating and cleaning up, Rol pitched the idea of a work out with Zimzod and Jocelynn.
 Since they didn't have plans past relaxing for a bit before going back to the battledress, they considered the idea.
 Zimzod joked that they do an "Eiffel tower" and, without missing a beat, Jocelynn said, "OK, Get on your knees then."
 Everyone who heard that broke out in laughter.
 After that, they suggested a zero-g challenge in the cargo bay and invited the rest of the crew to join in.
 Mikah was all for it and said she thought Fesic needed to be involved too.
 Emkir made it clear he wasn't going to participate because he was still recovering but Aali joined in.
-While the rest of the crew except Terin moved to the cargo bay, Emkir did move to the cargo bay to continue his physical therapy to try his physical therapy in zero-G.Playing "Dodge Person"
+While the rest of the crew except Terin moved to the cargo bay, Emkir did move to the cargo bay to try his physical therapy in zero-G.Playing "Dodge Person"

 Each of the crew moved into the bay while Mikah had Jocelynn lock down the cargo pods and other gear there.
 Then, she had Zimzod kill the gravity so they could get started.
 With most of the crew unskilled in zero-g combat, this was more of 'ducks in a shoot', but it made sure they'd be less surprised when they got caught in those conditions.
 Just as the grav was killed, Mikah had squatted down and she pushed off hard as soon as she could.
 "Flying" a banking move by starting at an angle to the floor and spinning to kick/rebound from the ceiling and one wall, Mikah came roaring in towards where Emkir was working his back muscles.
 Seeing her coming in like a kinetic energy bomb, Emkir felt the need to dodge as quickly as he could.
 As Emkir did his best to get out of the way, Mikah realized her "strike point" to bounce behind someone else was coming in much closer to Emkir than she planned!